openziti/ziti-tunnel-sdk-c/README.md

 ## Run with Docker

-Please refer to [the Docker README](./docker/README.md) for instructions to run `ziti-edge-tunnel` with Docker.
+Please refer to [the container README](https://docs.openziti.io/docs/reference/tunnelers/linux/container/) for instructions to run `ziti-edge-tunnel` with Docker.

 ## Multi-Platform Linux Crossbuild Container